ajavamind/rca-studio2/README.md

 I ported Paul Robson's well-crafted C code to the Processing language (Java) so that I could use the Processing graphics library to create a user interface for playing the games.
-I also made additional enhancements to support other COSMAC systems besides the Studio II console.
+I also added enhancements to support other COSMAC systems emulation besides the Studio II console.
+These include Studio III color and sound, RCA Arcade games (1975), RCA FRED Computer Game System (1974) and COSMAC VIP board (using CHIP8 and CHIP8X color interpreters).

 https://github.com/paulscottrobson/studio2-games